solana-foundation/developer-content/content/courses/program-security/account-data-matching.md

 ## Lesson

-Account data matching is a critical security practice in Solana program development.
-It involves implementing data validation checks to ensure that the data stored on an account matches expected values.
-These checks are essential for preventing unauthorized access and maintaining the integrity of your program's state.
+Account data matching involves implementing data validation checks to ensure that the
+data stored on an account matches expected values.
+This is essential for preventing unauthorized access and maintaining the integrity of your program's state.

 ### Why Account Data Matching Matters

 Without proper data validation, your program becomes vulnerable to various
 attacks:

-1. Unauthorized access: Malicious users could pass in unexpected accounts, gaining access to functionality they shouldn't have
+1. Unauthorized access: malicious users could pass in unexpected accounts,
+   gaining access to functionality they shouldn't have
-2. State manipulation: Attackers might alter the program's state in unintended ways, compromising its integrity
+2. State manipulation: attackers might alter the program's state in unintended
+   ways, compromising its integrity
-3. Fund theft: In programs dealing with tokens or SOL, inadequate checks could lead to unauthorized withdrawals
+3. Fund theft: in programs dealing with tokens or SOL, inadequate checks could
+   lead to unauthorized withdrawals

 Let's look at an example to illustrate the importance of account data matching.